levants/lightmare/lightmare-criteria/README.md

 # Overview
 ==========

-Lightmare-criteria is lightweight library to construct and run JPA queries by method reference instead of raw String composition.
+Lightmare-criteria is lightweight library to construct and run JPA queries by method reference, more LINQ style, instead of raw String composition.

-Name implies from similarity with JPA criteria query style.
+Name implies from similarity with JPA criteria query API.

 # Get it!
 =========